jsdom/jsdom/README.md

 });
 ```

-After initialization, you can retreive the `virtualConsole` by using:
+Post-initialization, if you didn't pass in a `virtualConsole` or no longer have a reference to it, you can retreive the `virtualConsole` by using:

 ```js
 var virtualConsole = jsdom.getVirtualConsole(window);